 The rain kicked it up a notch just as we started the portage.
-Though it is listed as a 440m portage, it travels up a steep incline of about 60 feet and felt longer.
-About half way up, some teenagers from a camp out on a week-long trip passed us going the other direction and began warning us of low water levels in the weedy bay where our put in was.
+Though it is listed as a 440m portage, it traveled up a steep incline of about 60 feet and felt longer.
+About half way up, some teenagers from a camp out on a week-long trip passed us going the other direction and began warning us of low water levels in the weedy bay where our put-in was.
 One young lad exclaimed that it took over 30 minutes to get through only a couple of hundred meters of muck.
-Worried, we continued up to the put in and had a look for ourselves.
+Worried, we continued up to the put-in and had a look for ourselves.
 It did indeed look ugly, but in reality wasn't too bad once we got into the canoe from a very precarious log we had thrown down.
 With a little elbow grease, we half-paddled, half-poled our way through in about 10 minutes.

-Not too far from the muddy take out and into the main part of the lake, we spotted another abandoned old cabin on the northeastern shore.
+Not too far from the muddy take-out and into the main part of the lake, we spotted another abandoned old cabin on the northeastern shore.
 We contemplated stopping in and poking around but the 3km portage was looming and tempting our mettle.
 We pressed on.

 David Lake was pretty and we were worried about finding a site.
 We could immediately see why it was one of the more popular lakes in the park.
 It was still raining on and off and we could see plumes of camp fire smoke emanating from various shore locations.
-It was mid afternoon and we were hoping to stay in this west bay so that we could easily access the Silhouette Trail later that day.
+It was mid-afternoon and we were hoping to stay in this west bay so that we could easily access the Silhouette Trail later that day.
 We were very thankful to find that site 104 was vacant.
 It was nestled in a lovely protected shade of pine and birch on the southern shore.
-We didn't have any views of the Lacloche mountains but it was super close to the take out for the Silhouette Trail and was spacious on a lovely bed of pine needles.
+We didn't have any views of the Lacloche mountains but it was super close to the take-out for the Silhouette Trail and was spacious on a lovely bed of pine needles.
 As it was raining, I quickly set up the tarp next to the fire pit to dry some firewood and as soon as I finished, the clouds broke and the sun came out.
 Go figure.
 My tarp efforts were not in vain though.
-They did elicit a comment from a couple of elderly passers-by, who upon seeing my tarp work exclaimed appreciatively from their canoe, "Nice installation!"
+They did elicit a comment from a couple of elderly passers-by, who upon seeing my tarp work, exclaimed appreciatively from their canoe, "Nice installation!"
 This became our catch phrase for the remainder of the trip.

-As was the view of Silver Peak in the distance.
+So was the view of Silver Peak in the distance.

 Harry Lake is a pretty lake and is divided into two sections by the island that has the campsite.
-There is plaque on the channel west of the island, right across from our campsite, dedicating the spot to a fellow who fished there often in his lifetime.
+There was plaque on the channel just west of the island, right across from our campsite, dedicating the spot to a fellow who fished there often.
 The site was nice, sitting up on a rock high off the north side of the island.
 On this particular afternoon, however, the wind was howling and we were quite exposed, especially on the two tiny tent pads on the southwestern side of the island.
 I tried fishing a bit around the island and had no luck.
 It was difficult to get anywhere else around the lake with the wind up.
 In case the wind was bringing clouds, we strung up the tarp near the fire pit.
 Another nice installation!